 The Story of Purim

 The book of Esther has been cited as the only book in the Bible that does not mention God directly, however, this is only true in the Masoretic translations of the Bible.
 The Masoretic text is the Hebrew text of the Bible that most English translations are translated from.
-The Greek Septuagint – the translation used by Jesus and the Disciples, has details that were omitted and removed by bible translators.
+The Greek Septuagint predates the Masoretic by more than 400 years and has details that were omitted by bible translators.
 There is information in every book of the Bible that is not present in the Masoretic texts, and the Septuagint is easier to understand (LXX – Septuagint).

 The book of Esther found in the Greek Septuagint details the decrees written by King Artaxerxes and the prayers of both Esther and Mordecai, as well as, Mordecai’s dream and interpretation (Esther 1: 1).